Finding Programs and Practices

 Be sure to follow the guidance below on how to use program registries and lists.
 Just because a program appears on an evidence-based registry or other list doesn’t necessarily make it a good suicide prevention program for a particular population or setting!

 When looking at existing programs, keep in mind that although a program was shown to be effective in changing one or more outcomes, that doesn’t mean it will work for your population, setting, or goals.
 Be sure to look for programs that address the risk and protective factors identified in your needs assessment and are the most appropriate for the group(s) you are trying to reach.

 - Avoid simply “picking from the list.”
 Program registries and lists are useful tools, but they are not substitutes for thoughtful data-driven strategic planning.

 - Start with a needs assessment.
 Before consulting a registry, conduct a local assessment of the problem, risk and protective factors, and current efforts.

-- Understand the source.
+- Understand the registry or list.
 Examine the definitions, criteria, and evidence ratings used by each registry or list.

 - Assess relevance.
 Look for programs that address the underlying risk and protective factors and the conditions that drive or contribute to suicide in your context.

 - Pay attention to outcomes and evidence ratings.
 For each program you’re considering, examine the outcomes that were evaluated and the strength of the research evidence for each outcome.
 Use that information to choose approaches with more evidence that is relevant for your population, setting, and goals.

 - Consider practical fit.
 Choose programs that match your population, setting, and culture and that are feasible in terms of capacity, resources, and readiness to act.